Aksaray

 The city of Aksaray has a long history and was an important stopover point on the Silk Road that transited Anatolia for centuries.
-It is a pleasant mid-sized city with the Melendiz river running through it and several monuments dating back to the pre-Ottoman era as well as some impressive examples of government buildings from the early Turkish Republic that are gathered around the main square.
+It is a mid-sized city with the Melendiz river running through it and several monuments dating back to the pre-Ottoman era as well as some impressive examples of government buildings from the early Turkish Republic that are gathered around the main square.

 The nearest airport is Kapadokya Nevşehir Airport (NAV) which is 62.1 km away from the city.

 Etymology

 In antiquity the area was named Archelais Garsaura, which was mutated to Taksara during the Seljuk Turkish era, and then to Aksaray.
 Aksaray means "White Palace" in Turkish.

 History

+Hittite period

+First mentioned as Šinaḫuttum-Šinuhtu in ancient Hittite texts, and later Nenaşşa, (also spelled as Nenessa and Nenossós in Ancient Greek texts) and Kurşaura.

+Iron Age

+Šinuḫtu Kingdom

+The Aksaray Stela was written in Luwian Hieroglyphs and was dedicated by king Kiyakiyas who described his prosperity in his reign and the benevolence of the weather god Tarhunzas.
+Kiyakiyas may be identical with king Kiyakki of Šinuḫtu, who ruled prior to 718 BC.
+At that time Šinuḫtu was taken, the king was seized and deported by the Neo-Assyrian king Sargon II.

+The Hittite name Kurşaura underwent a sound change to Garsaura.
+The /k/ became voiced and turned into a /g/ consonant, while the /u/ became /a/.
+Strabon mentions Garsaura in his work (V/4 and VI/1).